 In our ever-changing world, understanding and internalizing scientific content is critical to success and achievement.
 Broward County Schools is committed to developing these vital skills through hands-on activities and high-quality instruction that is focused on the Scientific Big Ideas.
 These Big Ideas are grade specific; however, they flow through all grade levels and build in rigor as students matriculate through each grade.
-In third grade, your child's science instruction will include opportunities to interact with content associated with the following Big Ideas: the Practice of Science, the Role of Theories, Laws, Hypotheses and Models, Earth in Time and Space, Earth Structures, Properties of Matter, Changes in Matter, Forms of Energy, Energy Transfer and Transformations, motion, Organization and Development of Living Organisms, Diversity and Evolution of Living Organisms, and Interdependence.
-Below you will find what your child will learn for each Big Idea.
+In fourth grade, your child's science instruction will include opportunities to interact with content associated with the following Big Ideas: the Practice of Science, the Characteristics of Scientific Knowledge, the Role of Theories, Laws, Hypotheses and Models, Earth in Space and Time, Earth Structures, matter, Forms of Energy, Energy Transfer and Transformations, Motions of Objects, Properties of Matter, Changes in Matter, and Heredity and Reproduction, and Interdependence.
+Below you will find what your child will learn for each big idea.